 IVAN: There are.
 Only one please. (laughing)

-And, I think realizing that kind of builds a certain empathy and a way of connecting to people that recognizes that.
+And, I think realizing that builds a certain empathy and a way of connecting to people that recognizes that.
 Initially when that book came out, I think it was sort of this feeling that you could kind of start to exploit that understanding as a salesperson or something like that.
 But ultimately it comes down to authenticity.
 Neither of those books though were the first book that came to my mind.
 The first book that came to my mind was the book Tribal Leadership, which is not well-named.
-I think it becomes a little bit, when you read the book, you understand it at first but ultimately, that book is about finding a higher purpose for yourself and your business, in particular and trying to sort of strive beyond that sort of day to day stuff of being in business.
+When you read the book, you understand it at first, but ultimately, that book is about finding a higher purpose for yourself and your business in particular, and trying to strive beyond that day to day stuff of being in business.